nkim500/Metis_Projects/02_Linear_Regression/MVP.md

-# Analysis of NBA player annual salary and their season production on court
+# Analyzing annual salaries of NBA players and their on-court performance

 This project aims to interpret the relationship between NBA players and their on-court production.